TheToto318/EcoleDirecte-Timeline-Grabber/README.md

                                       -v yourlocalpath:/calendar \
                                       "tag used during build"

-          A calendar.ical file will be generated or update ech 45 minutes.
+          A calendar.ical file will be generated or update each 45 minutes.